disneystreaming/smithy4s/modules/docs/markdown/04-codegen/01-customisation/11-optics.md

 Smithy4s has the ability to render optics (Lens/Prism) instances in the code it generates.

-If you're using Smithy4s via `mill` or `sbt`, then you can enable this functionality with the following keys:

-* in mill, task: `def smithy4sRenderOptics = true`
-* in sbt, setting: `smithy4sRenderOptics := true`

-If you are using Smithy4s via the CLI, then they way to utilize this feature is through your Smithy specifications.
+The way to enable this feature is through your Smithy specifications.
 The simplest approach is to add a file with the following content to your CLI invocation:

 ```kotlin
 $version: "2"